On the theory of topological computation in the lowest Landau level of QHE

 In more simplified way it becomes

-We may establish a relationship between the enatngling fluxes $\mu_1$ and $\mu_n$ of the composite-particles in terms of parent filling factor $m$ and Landau level $n$ where for maximally entangled state the condition of concurrence $C=1$ becomes.
+Since the concurrence $C=1$ indicate the maximum entanglement and for disentanglement the value of minimum concurrence is $C=0$, we can establish a relationship between the fluxes of the entangling qubits on the Hall surface.The maximum entanglement between the two quasi-particle results a relation between the respective two fluxes $\mu_1$ and $\mu_n$ in terms of parent filling factor $m$ and Landau level $n$.

 This gives a ratio between the entangling fluxes $\mu_n$ and $\mu_1$ in order to form the singlet pairs through AB oscillations in Quantum Hall effect.